How to Make a Closed Terrarium (Hands-on DIY Guide)

 That’s why I often like to say that building a closed terrarium is a lot like building a house.

-You’ll need a good foundation, lots of structure and support, and plenty of drainage – then, finally, a boatload of gorgeous plants.
+You’ll need a good foundation, lots of structure and support, and plenty of drainage (and, of course, a boatload of gorgeous plants).
+Each is assembled in appropriate terrarium layers.

 Here’s how that looks: